 You may know that regular exercise is beneficial for cardiovascular health, mental health, bone and muscle health, and helps to maintain a healthy weight.
-But did you know that exercise can help (or harm) if you have IBS, SIBO, or acid reflux?
+But did you be wondering how exercise can affect IBS, SIBO and acid reflux.
+Did you know that exercise can help these conditions or make you feel worse?

 - It improves your gut microbiome, the collection of good gut bacteria that helps regulate digestion, your immune system, your mood and your metabolism.
 Clearly, we need to keep these guys happy!